SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 workflow stage configuration and generates a Docker Compose file.
 How this function is written will be dependenent on the workflow type but may make use of templates and static configuration files loaded from a data store.
+Once the new generator module and function has been added it should also be added to the set of if statement in the `compose_generator.py` `generate_compose_file` method which handle each workflow stage type.

 ## Running the linter and unit tests